Reciprocal microswimming in fluctuating and confined environments: Model microswimmers in a noisy and confined domain

 \subsection{Equations of motion for a two-sphere swimmer}

 In this section, we introduce the equations of motion for a two-sphere swimmer under geometrical confinement.
-For simplicity, we assume that the swimmer's position is restricted to one dimension and neglect the rotational motion.
+For simplicity, we assume that the swimmer's position is restricted to one dimension and neglect rotational motion.

-The two-sphere swimmer consists of two spheres of radius $a$ connected by a rod, whose length is controlled as a function of time.
+The two-sphere swimmer comprises two spheres of radius $a$ connected through a rod whose length is controlled as a function of time.
 Let $x_1$ and $x_2 > x_1$ be the center positions of the spheres.
 We define the swimmer position by $X=(x_1+x_2)/2$.
-Thus, the relative distance between the spheres, $l=x_2-x_1$, represents a configuration of the swimmer.
-Subsequently, we calculate the swimmer velocity, $U=dX/dt$, for a given deformation $l(t)$ [See FIG.\ref{fig:swimmer}].
-Function $l(t)$ designates the shape gait, and we will consider a time-periodic deformation with period $T$.
+Thus, the relative distance between the spheres, $l=x_2-x_1$, represents the swimmer configuration.
+Subsequently, we calculate the swimmer velocity $U=dX/dt$ for a given deformation $l(t)$ (FIG.\ref{fig:swimmer}).
+The function $l(t)$ designates the shape gait, and we consider a time-periodic deformation with a period $T$.